MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/use-terraform-for-azd.md

 ---
-title: Use Terraform as an infrastructure as code tool for Azure Developer CLI (preview)
+title: Use Terraform as an infrastructure as code tool for Azure Developer CLI
-description: How to use Terraform as an infrastructure as code tool for Azure Developer CLI (azd) Preview.
+description: How to use Terraform as an infrastructure as code tool for Azure Developer CLI (azd).
 author: alexwolfmsft
 ms.author: alexwolf
 ms.date: 12/19/2022
 ms.service: azure-dev-cli
 ms.topic: conceptual
-ms.custom: devx-track-azdevcli, devx-track-terraform
+ms.custom: devx-track-azdevcli, devx-track-terraform, build-2023
 ---

-# Use Terraform as an infrastructure as code tool for Azure Developer CLI (preview)
+# Use Terraform as an infrastructure as code tool for Azure Developer CLI

 Azure Developer CLI (azd) supports multiple infrastructures as code (IaC) providers, including: